LarsN-hub/PyDoug/README.md

 A widget for inverting the intensity values of images within the data type's range (bright becomes dark and vice versa).
 - "Image" drop-down: images in the layer list.
 Select the image to invert.
+- "Invert" button: click to perform the inversion operation.

 **Re-Assign Intensities**

 A widget for assigning specific intensity values to new intensity values.
 - "Image" drop-down: images in the layer list.
-Select the image to convert.
+Select the image to re-assign.
+- "Input Intensity" float: input the intensity to be re-assigned.
+- "Output Intensity" float: input the intensity to re-assign "Input Intensity" to.
+- "Re-Assign" button: click to perform the re-assign operation.

 **RGB to Grayscale**

 A widget for converting RGB images to grayscale.
 - "Image" drop-down: images in the layer list.
 Select the RGB image to convert to grayscale.
+- "Grayscale" button: click to perform the RGB to grayscale operation.

 Denoising Tab
 -------------